Roy-Bee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script prints the absolute path name of the current working directory
+Prints the absolute path name of the current working directory

+Display the contents list of the current directory